Rolando Alarcón: Career

-In 1968, he released Canciones de la guerra civil española on his recently created label, Tiempo, an album consisting of popular Spanish songs, the only original track is "No pasaran".
+In 1968, he released Canciones de la guerra civil española on his recently created label, Tiempo, an album composed primarily of pro-republican Spanish songs, the only original track is "No pasaran".
 Carlos Valladares and Enrique San Martín from Los Emigrantes participated in the musical accompaniment.
 In 1969, he got an honorable mention at the First Festival of the Nueva Canción Chilena with the song "Canción de Juan el pobre" (included in the next album El Hombre).
 In 1970, he won on the Viña del Mar International Song Festival with the song "El Hombre" (from the namesake album), performed by Los Emigrantes.

 In 1971, Canta a los poetas soviéticos was released on the DICAP label, where he performs the work of the poet Yevgeni Yevtushenko and the singer-songwriter Bulat Okudzhava.
 In 1972, he released his last studio album titled El alma de mi pueblo, that featured the duo adherent to the then Popular Unity Los Emigrantes.
 By this date, Alarcón was a determined activist in the campaign that would bring the socialist president Salvador Allende and the Popular Unity to power in Chile.
 As an enthusiast of the cause, he participated intensely until in 1973, in the middle of a tour of Chile Ríe y Canta, his heart broke when he tried to push a bus on the Matadero-Palma route.
 An old ulcer caused internal bleeding, and he died on February 4 at the Salvador Hospital, Santiago due to cardiac arrest.

 Posthumous recognitions

 After his death, the Lonqui Trio composed as homage "Canción para Rolando".
-In 2009, the teacher Carlos Valladares and the journalist Manuel Vilches published the book Rolando Alarcón: La canción en la noche (Rolando Alarcón, the song in the night), through Editora Nacional Quimantú, an biography about his life and work.
+In 2009, the teacher Carlos Valladares and the journalist Manuel Vilches published the book Rolando Alarcón: La canción en la noche (Rolando Alarcón, the song in the night), through Editora Nacional Quimantú, a biography about his life and work.
 In this book, some problems details that Alarcón faced due to his homosexuality were revealed, the Communist Party of Chile came to punish him for these reasons.
 It was reissued in 2015.
 In 2010, Rolando was one of the "eight Bicentennial authors" of the Olmué Festival being represented by Las Cuatro Brujas.

 On February 4, 2013, in commemoration of the 40th anniversary of the departure of the folklorist, a concert was held at the Mesón Nerudiano restaurant, Santiago, where musicians Eduardo Peralta, Rafael Manríquez, Felo, Marcos Acevedo, and Max Berrú participated.
 In that same year, the release of a tribute album entitled Tenemos las mismas manos, alluding to one of the verses of the song "Si somos americanos", with the participation of artists from the Nueva canción chilena and Neofolk, would be announced.
-In 2015 it would be finally released.
 A marathon recital in where 25 artists would performed compositions by Alarcón at Arrau home was held on August 5, 2019.
 In 2021, an anthology of unreleased recordings or out-of-print albums called Grabaciones perdidas was published exclusively through various streaming platforms such as Spotify, Deezer and YouTube Music.